 Not all London Dry Gin actually comes from London, shock, horror, I know!!

-London Dry Gin is defined as a gin with at least 70% ABV that doesn’t contain any artificial ingredients, flavors or colouring, and the amount of sugar is restricted to 0.1 grams per litre.
+London Dry Gin is defined as a gin with at least 70% ABV that doesn’t contain any artificial ingredients, flavours or colouring, and the amount of sugar is restricted to 0.1 grams per litre.
 But the name London Dry Gin can apply no matter where it’s produced.

 The Brits aren’t the biggest consumers of gin

-Gin is best for our weight watchers?
+Gin is best for our Weight Watchers?

 World Gin Day

-A totally legitimate excuse to drink gin right?
-Join in with other gin-lovers around the world and mark this day with one of your favourite gin cocktails.
+A totally legitimate excuse to drink gin, right?
+Join in with other gin lovers around the world and mark this day with one of your favourite gin cocktails.